 What To Do Before You Start

-Assuming you are at the very beginning of your research you’ll probably ask yourself where to start now.
-How to become a digital nomad?
+Now that we got the basics straight and you know the main benefits and downsides to this lifestyle, let’s move on.
+Assuming you are at the very beginning of your research you’ll probably ask yourself where to start.
+How do I become a digital nomad?
 Before you jump right into your new life, you should be convinced that this is the right thing for you.

-1. Think of Your Reasons Why You Want To Become A Digital Nomad
+1. Think of The Reasons Why You Want To Become A Digital Nomad

 First and foremost, you should think of the reasons why you want to become a digital nomad.
 Do you “only” want to travel the world?
 Then maybe something like a sabbatical or gap year would be better for you.
-Or are you tired of the long commute to your workplace?
-Then a remote job without the traveling part would work better for you.
+Or are you tired of the long commutes to your workplace?
+Then a work-from-home-job without the traveling part would work better for you.

 Don’t get me wrong, I don’t want to talk you out of it.
 I only want to make sure you are choosing this lifestyle for the right reasons.